 To learn more about UTO, click here: http://www.episcopalchurch.org/page/united-thank-offering.

-Layette Sunday takes place each year on Mother’s Day in May.
+Layette Sunday takes place each year on Mother’s Day.
 Our members donate new and nearly-new baby clothes, blankets, small toys—some hand-made, some purchased.
 Some of our knitters help by making something for a child.

 St. Peter’s gives these items to the Nurse-Family Partnership (NFP) of Pennsylvania.
 NFP helps low-income, first-time moms receive the care and support they need to have a healthy pregnancy, provide responsible and competent care for their children, and become more economically self-sufficient.
 From pregnancy until the child turns two years old, NFP Nurse Home Visitors form a much-needed, trusting relationship with the first-time moms, instilling confidence and empowering them to achieve a better life for their children – and themselves.